fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

    automatically from those available in the execution environment.)

-FASTQ batching
+Fastq batching
 ~~~~~~~~~~~~~~

  * **Read batch size**: number of reads to assign to each "batch"
-   when splitting FASTQs for processing.
+   when splitting Fastqs for processing.

    Batching the reads enables many of the pipeline tasks to run
    in parallel, if the execution environment allows it (e.g. if